Goodspeed Musicals: Goodspeed Musicals

 Goodspeed Musicals was formed in 1959 by a group of concerned citizens after the state of Connecticut had condemned the building.
 The state agreed to sell the building to the group for one dollar, provided they acquire enough funding to restore and maintain it.
 The restoration project took nearly four years, and the Goodspeed Opera House was rededicated on June 8, 1963.
-The first performance in the new opera house was Oh, Lady!
+In 1968, under the direction of Michael P. Price, the first performance in the new opera house was Oh, Lady!
 Lady!
-Under the direction of Michael P. Price from 1968 to 2014, and Michael Gennaro from 2014 to 2020, Goodspeed Musicals sent 19 productions to Broadway.
+Since then, Goodspeed Musicals hassent 19 productions to Broadway.
 Goodspeed productions have won more than a dozen Tony Awards, while Goodspeed Musicals itself has won two special Tonys, one for outstanding contributions to American Musicals and the other for outstanding achievement by a regional theatre.

+Michael P. Price served as artistic director from 1968 to 2014 and was replaced by Michael Gennaro from 2014 to 2020.
+In 2019, the Goodspeed announced that musical director of over 28 years, Michael O'Flaherty would be replaced by Adam Souza.
 In January 2021, Goodspeed Musicals announced Donna Lynn Hilton as its new artistic director and David Byrd its new managing director.
 In May 2025, Goodspeed Musicals announced Vanessa Logan as its new managing director.

 Goodspeed Musicals also pursues its mission through the Max Showalter Center for Education in Musical Theatre, which offers internships and new writers' residency programs.
 Their Arts Education Collaboration provides art-education programs for underserved Connecticut youth.
 Goodspeed's annual Festival of New Musicals features students from the Hartt School and the Boston Conservatory performing staged readings of new musicals, seminars, a symposium and cabaret performances.
 Each winter, Goodspeed also hosts the Johnny Mercer Foundation Writers Grove, a retreat for theater writers.
 Critic fellows from the Eugene O'Neill Theater Center in Waterford, CT travel to the Goodspeed each summer to practice reviewing full productions.

 Goodspeed Musicals is also home to the Scherer Library of Musical Theatre, which houses the largest musical theatre research facility in the United States.
 They have also built state-of-the-art production facilities including scenery shops, costume shops and a large costume storage facility.
 Goodspeed Costume Rentals houses the premier costume collection on the East Coast.
-More than 250,000 items are available to rent for professional and amateur productions, featuring costumes from Tony-winning Broadway designers such as William Ivey Long, Gregg Barnes, Catherine Zuber, Willa Kim, Florence Klotz, Linda Cho, Anthony Powell, and more.
+More than 500,000 items are available to rent for professional and amateur productions, featuring costumes from Tony-winning Broadway designers such as William Ivey Long, Gregg Barnes, Catherine Zuber, Willa Kim, Florence Klotz, Linda Cho, Anthony Powell, and more.

 Tours of many of the Goodspeed facilities can be scheduled in advance for a small fee.
 Tickets to the opera house or theatre productions should be ordered in advance as most performances in the relatively small theater sell-out quickly.